 Ph.D.
 Breadth Examination

 Students who fail either part of the written exam do not take the oral portion until they have retaken the failed written part.
-Retakes will take place no later than the end of Fall term of the fourth year, resulting in postponing the Ph.D.
-Orals to Winter of that year and the Dissertation Prospectus due date to the end of Spring term of that year.
+Retakes will take place no later than the end of Fall term of the fourth year.

 After a student in the Ph.D. program has satisfied the language requirement, completed course work, and passed the Ph.D.
-Breadth Exam, he or she takes a two-and-a-half-hour Oral Examination in the chosen area.
+Breadth Exam, they take a two-and-a-half-hour Major Field Examination in the chosen area.
 It is divided into two parts: